 Jerry hails from the Far North.
 A former teacher, his career includes time as Māori Liaison Officer at Auckland Technical Institute (now AUT), wide-ranging consultancy work, and a twenty-year tenure at the Ministry of Education until his retirement in mid-2018.
 Jerry has been a member of Rotary Club for nearly 30 years and has served as Club President.
 He is a Paul Harris Fellow and a Centurion.
 In 2018, Jerry became the Governor for Rotary District 9910.
 He has extensive governance experience and strong community connections where he has served in many capacities, from Chairman of North Harbour Māori Rugby Board, through to Justice of the Peace.
 Jerry has whakapapa connections to Tai Tokerau and Tanui iwi.
 He is fluent in Te Reo Māori and holds a Bachelor of Māori Studies.
 Jerry and his wife, Fay, have three children and eight grandchildren.
 The family enjoy spending time together taking part in outdoor, sporting and beach activities.

 Lili hails from the villages of Lauli’i and Falelima in Samoa.
 She and her husband Turi, have four adult children.
 A former secondary school teacher, she worked as Education Advisor and Strategic Advisor to the Government of Tokelau for over ten years.
 Lili has had extensive board experience in organisations such as Foundation North, AUT and Education Council.
-She is currently Chief Advisor, Pasifika for the New Zealand Qualifications Authority and serves as a board trustee for an Auckland secondary school.
+She is currently Mission Services Manager, The Salvation Army Worship and Community Centre, Newtown, and serves as a board trustee for an Auckland secondary school.
 She is an advocate for equitable educational outcomes for all learners, to advance the health and wellbeing of all citizens and communities in Aotearoa.

 Talofa, Jay Farris is Samoan, and a first-generation New Zealander born of immigrant parents, who provided a legacy of authentic cultural and faith leadership to continue.
 She is a long time public and community servant with a passion and commitment to Māori and Pacific development, racial equity and social justice.
 She is an Educator at heart, and her teaching and learning philosophies are founded on her cultural indigenous capital, community development principles, and critical education pedagogies.
 Fa’afetai lava.